 By Saman Indrajith

-Director General of the National Education Institute Dr Sunil Jayantha Navaratne said that the education sector would be reformed to include an element promoting moral education to provide students with guidance on morality and values, improve their social understanding and capacity for social mobility, and thus ensure their development as responsible citizens.
+Director General of the National Education Institute Dr Sunil Jayantha Navaratne said that the education sector would be reformed to include an element promoting moral education to provide students with guidance on morality and values, improve their social understanding and capacity for social mobility, and allow them tools like the best essay writing service reddit has to offer so that one day all of them are prepared to pursuit careers like nursing careers and others.

 Addressing the media at the Cinnamon Grands in Colombo on Friday to unveil reforms to be introduced with the help of educationists from Finland, Dr Navaratne said that there was an increasing moral decay and the education system.
 “Today, there is no respect for values.